moorage/ros_odrive/odrive_ros2_control/engineering_spec.md

     *   HardwareStatus population logic from internal AxisState + fault state.

-    *   Diagnostic updater callbacks.
+    *   Any helper structures that expose diagnostic key/values to the diagnostics controller/node.

 *   Integration:

-    *   Bring up the system, induce known conditions (healthy, warning, error) and verify messages on /hardware\_status and /diagnostics are correct.
+    *   Bring up the system with the diagnostics controller/node, induce known conditions (healthy, warning, error) and verify messages on /hardware\_status and /diagnostics are correct.

 ### 10\.
 Configuration and Parameters

+10.1 Hardware configuration is provided via ros2\_control URDF + hardware YAML (through controller\_manager); the hardware plugin MUST NOT declare runtime ROS parameters of its own.

-10.1 System-level parameters MUST include:
+10.2 System-level configuration entries MUST include:

 *   can\_interface (string)

-*   status\_publish\_rate (double Hz)

 *   Default control mode

 *   Timeouts (CAN RX, heartbeat)

-*   Logging verbosity levels.
+*   Optional limits/check tolerances

+*   Logging verbosity is controlled by standard ROS 2 logging configuration (not custom parameters on the plugin).

-10.2 Per-joint parameters MUST include:
+10.3 Per-joint configuration entries MUST include:

 *   odrive\_node\_id